harrinp/PAT/README.md

 static const std::string URL = "tcp://127.0.0.1:3306";
 static const std::string USER = "root";
 static const std::string PASSWORD = "";
+static const std::string DATABASE_NAME = "quotesDB";
 // OANDA parameters
 static const std::string ACCOUNT_ID = "";
 static const std::string ACCESS_TOKEN = "";
 #endif
 ```
 3. Replace the `USER` and `PASSWORD` fields with the user and password for your MySQL user.
-Also, generate and access token from OANDA and fill out the `ACCESS_TOKEN` and `ACCOUNT_ID` fields for your account.
+Also, you will need generate and access token from your OANDA account and fill out the `ACCESS_TOKEN` and `ACCOUNT_ID` fields for your account.
+Change the `DATABASE_NAME` field if you decided you wanted to have a different database name during the MySQL setup.

+### Compiling PAT from Source

+1. Open a terminal window where you downloaded the code
+2. To make sure things work, run "make example"
+3. If it doesn’t compile because of libraries, check to make sure you installed everything above correctly.
+If you did, try "make exampleU" (This activates the makes for Ubuntu so that might also be helpful).
+4. One you can get all the recipes (EXCEPT executor that is only for testing) to compile, try to run the example with "./runE.out"
+5. If you get rejected by MySQL, make sure that you have entered your password for your MySQL user

+From here, you should make an OANDA demo account.
+This will let you generate an API key, and then be able to put that in the program and start tinkering.

 ## Linux Subsystem